Did you know that you can track and send events to your website using Facebook Pixel Events?

 Navigate to the section of Test Events.
 Here is a tool that helps you to test the browser events.

-On this page, we’re not sending any events, but as we have the Facebook pixel installed we’ll receive a page view event in the tool.
+We’re not sending any events on this page.
+However, since we have the Meta Pixel installed, we’ll receive a page view event in the tool.

-Let’s open our Facebook Business Manager again.
+Let’s open our Meta Business Manager again.
 We can see that a PageView event has been fired.

 Let’s also submit the form to verify whether we receive a lead event.

-After filling out the form, let’s reopen the Facebook Business Manager.
+After filling out the form, let’s reopen the Meta Business Manager.

 We can see that a Lead event is also triggered.